-To implement the above presented work we augmented an existing functional OWL-S matchmaker (Tang, Liebetruth et al. 2003), with transactional matchmaking capabilities.
+To implement the assignment procedure presented in this chapter we augmented an existing functional OWL-S matchmaker (Tang, Liebetruth et al. 2003) with transactional matchmaking capabilities.
 In order to achieve our goal, the matchmaking procedure has been split into two phases.
-First, the functional matchmaking based on OWL-S semantic matching is performed in order to identify subsets of the available services that meet the functional requirements for each workflow task.
-Second, the implementation of the transaction-aware service assignment procedure is run against the selected sets of services in order to build an acceptable instance fulfilling defined transactional requirements.
+First, the functional matchmaking based on OWL-S semantic matching is performed in order to identify subsets of the available partners that meet the functional requirements for each workflow vertex.
+Second, the implementation of the transaction-aware partner assignment procedure is run against the selected sets of partners in order to build an acceptable instance fulfilling defined transactional requirements.